dcomtois/summarytools/README.md

 `by()` function returns a `list` containing as many *summarytools* objects as there are categories in our ventilation variable.

-To propertly display the content present in that list, **we use the `view()` function**.
+To properly display the content present in that list, **we use the `view()` function**.
 Using `print()`, while technically possible, will not give as much satisfactory results.